mongodb-haskell/mongodb/tutorial.md

 ---------

-Data in MongoDB is represented (and stored) using JSON-style documents.
-In mongoDB we use the BSON *Document* type to represent these documents.
-A document is simply a list of *Field*s, where each field is a named value.
-A value is a basic type like Bool, Int, Float, String, Time;
+Data in MongoDB is represented (and stored) using JSON-style documents, called BSON documents.
+A *Document" is simply a list of *Field*s, where each field is a named value.
+A *Value" is a basic type like Bool, Int, Float, String, Time;
 a special BSON value like Binary, Javascript, ObjectId; a (embedded) Document; or a list of values.
 Here's an example document which could represent a blog post: